raspberrypilearning/cress-egg-heads/README.md

 If you want to delete all the files from this test run then use the following command:

 `rm test_*.*`

 ##Step 5: Start recording the main time lapse film

 Before you start time lapse recording the cress egg heads there are several things you should consider.
 The most important is the physical location where the recording will take place.
-This needs to be somewhere warm with sunlight and that can be left *undisturbed* for a whole week (a classroom windowsill might not be ideal).
-Even slight movements will seem really noticeable in the final cut.
+This needs to be somewhere warm with sunlight that can be left *undisturbed* for a whole week; a classroom windowsill might not be ideal.
+Even slight movements will be noticeable in the final cut.

 A power failure will break the sequence of file numbering so you should try to prevent any loss of power after the recording starts.
 If this does happen you’ll need to start again.

-Having some manmade light source on the cress egg heads will allow growth to be recorded at night and will make for a nicer end result.
-Otherwise it tends to go light-nothing-light-nothing etc.
+Having a man-made light source on the cress egg heads will allow growth to be recorded at night, and will make for a nicer end result.
+Without this setup, the recording will switch abruptly between light and darkness.

-You may also wish to have a network cable plugged in so that you can log into the Pi remotely and monitor that the file creation process is continuing as expected (read up about SSH).
+You may also wish to have a network cable plugged in, so that you can log into the Pi remotely and monitor that the file creation process is continuing as expected (read up about SSH).

-Space on the SD card is also a consideration.
+Space on the SD card should also be taken into consideration.
 If you run out of free space half way through the week some footage will be lost.
-This can be predicted with a simple calculation though and then you can ensure there is enough free space on the SD card before starting.
+This can be predicted with a simple calculation to ensure there is enough free space on the SD card before starting.

-Let’s do that first.
-On average an image will be about 3 MB in size (roughly).
-24 hours in a day, so if we record one image per hour, 3 MB x 24 = 72 MB a day.
-7 days in a week so 72 MB x 7 = 504 MB.
+Let’s check this first.
+On average, an image will be about 3 MB in size.
+There are 24 hours in a day so if we record one image per hour, the space needed is 3 MB x 24 = 72 MB a day.
+In a week we will need 72 MB x 7 = 504 MB.
 504 MB!
-So if you ensure we have at least 1000 MB (1 GB) free on the SD card we should be fine.
+So if we ensure we have at least 1000 MB (1 GB) free on the SD card we should be fine.

-You can use the following command to check how much free space you have.
+You can use the following command to check how much free space you have:

 `df -h`

 This should show you something like the text below.
 Look at the size value for rootfs under the available space column (Avail).
-See below, here it shows 2 GB is free.
+In the example below it shows 2 GB is free.

 ```
 Filesystem      Size  Used Avail Use% Mounted on